DDSkhosana/DDSkhosana/README.md

 - 👋 Hi, I’m @DDSkhosana
 - 👀 I’m interested in ...
--     Im a Clinical Associate but also persuing a Bsc Computing via UNISA.
--     My end goal is statistics pertaining to health(public health)
+-
 - 🌱 I’m currently learning ...
 -      I am currently using the QtFramework for school based assessments
 -      I also am deep diving into design patterns, and applying them on the OOP concepts
 - 💞️ I’m looking to collaborate on ...
 -     When Im seasoned, youll know.
-Wont stop coming back to the profile
 - 📫 How to reach me ...
 -     Send me a private text.
 -     Thanks for the interest.
 Cheers.